Queen's University at Kingston: Student life

 The student body of Queen's is represented by two primary students' unions, the Alma Mater Society (AMS) for all undergraduate students – as well as Medicine and MBA students – and the Society of Graduate and Professional Students for graduate and law students.
 The AMS of Queen's University is the oldest undergraduate student government in Canada.
 It recognizes more than 200 student clubs and organizations.
 All accredited extracurricular organizations at Queen's fall under the jurisdiction of either the AMS or the Society of Graduate and Professional Students.

 The organizations and clubs accredited at Queen's cover a wide range of interests, including academics, culture, religion, social issues, and recreation.
 The oldest accredited club at Queen's is the Queen's Debating Union, which was formed in 1843 as the Dialectic Society.
 The Dialectic Society served as a form of student government until the AMS was formed from the Dialectic Society in 1858.
-The Queen's Bands is a student marching band, founded in 1905.
+The Queen's Bands is a student marching band, founded in 1905, consisting of the colour guard, pipe band, brass band, drum corps, highland dancers, and cheerleaders.
 Fraternities and sororities have been banned at the university since a ruling by the AMS in 1933.
 The ruling was passed in response to the formation of two fraternities in the 1920s.
 No accredited sororities have ever existed at Queen's.

-The Engineering Society (Engsoc) is the representative body for engineering students.
+The Engineering Society (EngSoc) is the representative body for engineering students.
 Formed in 1897, it has 3,000 members on campus, 15,000 active alumni, and an annual budget of $1.7 million.
 EngSoc oversees about 45 student-run initiatives.

 The AMS also manages the Student Constable peer-to-peer security service at the university.
 It is responsible for ensuring the safety of patrons and staff at sanctioned events and venues across the campus, enforcing the governing regulations of the AMS, and upholding regulations stipulated in the Liquor Licence Act of Ontario.
 Student Constables do not serve as the university's primary security service.
 The university administration operates its own security service, which is registered in Ontario as a private security service.
 As of March 2012, the Student Constables are funded through a mandatory $10 fee levied on undergraduates annually by the AMS.

-The Agnes Benidickson Tricolour Award and induction in the Tricolour Society is the highest tribute that can be paid to a student for valuable and distinguished service to the University in non-athletic, extra-curricular activities.
+The Agnes Benidickson Tricolour Award and induction in the Tricolour Society is the highest tribute that can be paid to a student for valuable and distinguished service to the university in non-athletic, extra-curricular activities.